 You should also realize that even if you don’t collect them yourself, but buy them in a shop instead, that most of these shells are harvested from the seabed to sell to tourists with the animal still inside, which is killed and removed.
 Please don’t support this trade.

-You should have no problems taking shells in any quantity with you when traveling in your carry on bag but please consider the factors above before you do.
+You should have no problems taking seashells on a plane with you when traveling in your carry on bag or your checked baggage but please consider the factors above such as Customs restrictions before you do.